dzoliana/FoodOrder-React/README.md

 - got a list of meals we can choose
 - add meals to the cart, also change their amounts and add them multiple times
 - view what's in the cart
-- click order (for now that won't do anything - just add a little output in the console)
+- click order and open checkout with input form data

 <p>
     <img src="/src/assets/meals1.png" hspace="10" >